A God Walks into Abar: Critical response

 "A God Walks into Abar" received universal critical acclaim.
 On Rotten Tomatoes, the episode has an approval rating of 100% with an average score of 9.25 out of 10, based on 23 reviews.
 The site's critical consensus reads, "Watchmen seamlessly begins to tie up loose ends, but Regina King and Yahya Abdul-Mateen II's exceptional performances make 'A God Walks Into Abar' a surprisingly beautiful and profoundly tragic love story."

-"A God Walks into Abar" was one of six television episodes nominated in 2020 for a Hugo for Best Dramatic Presentation, Short Form.

 Accolades

 For the 72nd Primetime Emmy Awards, Yahya Abdul-Mateen II won the award for Outstanding Supporting Actor in a Limited Series or Movie, and editor Henk Van Eeghen won the award for Outstanding Single-Camera Picture Editing for a Limited Series or Movie for this episode.

+"A God Walks into Abar" was one of six television episodes nominated in 2020 for a Hugo Award for Best Dramatic Presentation, Short Form, alongside "This Extraordinary Being," the sixth episode of the series.

 Ratings

 An estimated 822,000 viewers watched "A God Walks into Abar" on its first broadcast night.